-The memorial lecture is named after the late Clifford Smith, an educator and superintendent of schools for many years with School District No. 46, and a former chair of the original Elder College board.
+The memorial lecture is named after the late Clifford Smith, an educator and superintendent of schools for many years with School District No. 46, and a former board member and chair in the early years of Elder College.
 He was a passionate advocate of lifelong learning.
 When he died, it was determined by the Board of ElderCollege that we would present an annual lecture in his name, with a prominent speaker upholding Clifford's passions with interesting and challenging topics.

 The event is free and open to all.
 It is presented annually at the start of the fall series of ElderCollege courses.

 - Fin Anthony (local raconteur)